zdenek-vostrel/SZDpage/page/docs/szd2/geant/geant4.md

         6. Thanks to `from geant4_pybind import *` we also imported the units namelist from Geant4 and therefore we can use the standard units like this (it just effectively multiplies it by the appropriate factor to match the base units Geant4 works with).
         7. Note that we use the `logicWorld` (vacuum box defined above) as the parent volume.

+Apart from the sphere that we have used, there are also other shapes, see the [list of shapes](https://apc.u-paris.fr/~franco/g4doxy/html/classG4CSGSolid.html).

 #### Definition of custom material

 All elements are predefined in Geant4, the list of them can be found [here](https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/Appendix/materialNames.html).
 However, sometimes we need to create a compound from different elements.